11 bad driving habits you should ditch right now

 Brimming your petrol tank

-99% of people do this, but it's not the best way to fill up.
+The majority of motorists seem to do this, but it's not the best way to fill up.

-You should fill your car until the nozzle clicks and avoid ‘topping up’ beyond that point.
+You should fill your car until the nozzle clicks once and avoid ‘topping up’ beyond that point.

 Doing so leaves no room for fuel vapour to expand inside the tank, and can damage your car’s vapour collection system.